Leamsi9/ismaelvelasco.dev/cl73jqcq403og2qnv98po52jo.md

 ## Track to improve, gradually refine

-So is there then one answer to the question of how many CO2 emissions are in 1 GB we can use as a consitent metric?
+So is there then one answer to the question of how many CO2 emissions are in 1 GB we can use as a consistent metric?

 Alas no.